 26. Show us a quote that’s so full of magic and wisdom that it might as well be a spell!

-I’m horrible with quotes…Those this count?
+I’m horrible with quotes…Does this count?

 “Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the Universe trying to produce bigger and better idiots.
 So far, the Universe is winning.”

 Just realized: This is another book for Question 8.

 27. Hands down!
 Do you believe Magic really exists?
 And if so in which form?

 I do.
 There is magic in nature, in a smile and in the way we interact with each other; the emotions we share, the thoughts that drive us, the ideas running through peoples minds.

 If there wasn’t any magic, how would we even think up something like magic and write incredible stories about it? 😉